haveno-dex/tor-binary/README.md

 # Tor Binary files

-Package native Tor files from [Tor Browser project](https://www.torproject.org/) in a way that can be uses by java projects.
+Package native Tor files from [Tor Browser project](https://www.torproject.org/) in a way that can be used by java projects.
 Use the SHA256 hashes for checksum verification.

 # Process